markus-zhang/lc3vm/README.md

 * initialAddress now gets adjusted when cursorStartIndex moves out of boundary when we move up/down.
 For example if we move the cursor down one row, and it goes out of the windows boundary, we need to increment initialAddress for PAGE_COLUMNS so that the whole window moves down for one row too.
 We always try to maximize the view for the user (e.g. when user moves up the cursor when he is at the top view, we increase initialAddress by a whole PAGE so that the user gets a full page of view and now the cursor is at the bottom of the view, and when the user moves the cursor DOWN, we put the cursor at the top of the next view so he still gets a full page)

++ (Follow-up of previous note) Is there a better way to reset initialAddress and put it into a function instead of scattering all over the program?
+I'm thinking about something like this: First we detect from which direction (up or down) we are breaking through the screen boundary (initialAddress to initialAddress + PAGE - 1), and deal with it accordingly.

 + Need to load a different font to display Unicode such as visible space `␣`

 + Think about other windows that we need for a hex editor (like a window with implied file format, md65 hashed, etc.)